guidoman/guidoman.github.io/_posts/2021-08-05-spark-kafka-reader.markdown

     }
 }
 {% endhighlight %}
-where, in this example, for topic `myTopic` the offset value for partition 0 is 100, for partition 1 is 200, and so on.
+where, in this example, for topic `myTopic` the offset value for partition 0 is 100, for partition 1 it is 200, and so on.

 I choose to put my offsets in a Java array, where the `i`-th element of the array is the offset of partition `i`.
 The following method will create the required JSON string: